Tianqi-Xuuu/3D-GAN-VAE/README.md

 # Notes

-**Splitting the dataset into train and val has caused unknown problem.**
+**Splitting the dataset into train and val has caused unknown problem and the trainning process fails.**

 # Requirement